-It is widely documented that on the evening of 7th April 1962 Mick Jagger and Keith Richards visited the Ealing Club to see Blues Incorporated for the first time.
+On the evening of 7 April 1962 Mick Jagger and Keith Richards visited the Ealing Club to see Blues Incorporated for the first time.

-By March 62, just like many other blues record collectors, they had already seen the adverts in Jazz News and NME for a rhythm and blues club in the London suburb of Ealing.
+By March 1962, just like many other blues record collectors, they had already seen the ads in Jazz News and New Musical Express for a rhythm and blues club in the London suburb of Ealing.

-Brian Jones, from Cheltenham, had been attending the venue with Dick Hattrell, in the weeks following the opening night on the 17th March 1962.
+Brian Jones, from Cheltenham, had been attending the venue with Dick Hattrell in the weeks following the opening night on the 17 March 1962.
 According to Bill Wyman’s book, Brian Jones sat in with Blues Inc on two successive Saturdays.
-On the 31st May, Blues Inc had also recruited a new bassist, Jack Bruce (later of GBO, Cream) Long John Baldry had also joined Cyril Davies on vocals.
+On 31 May 1962, Blues Inc had also recruited a new bassist, Jack Bruce (later of Graham Bond Organisation and Cream) with Long John Baldry joining Cyril Davies on vocals.

 His stage presence and ability impressed both Richards and Jagger as it had done Alexis Korner.

 This initial meeting brought together people with a mutual interest in the blues.
 In England, blues recordings had quite often arrived as cheap packaging to protect records of more popular artists that were being distributed to American armed forces personnel in Europe.
-Obviously, there was no digital media and radio recordings had been limited to occasional appearances by Black American Blues artists on the BBC, throughout the late 50’s.
+Radio recordings had been limited to occasional appearances by black American Blues artists on the BBC, throughout the late 1950s.

-The Trad jazz revival was at its peak and figures such as Kenny Ball, Acker Bilk and Chris Barber were topping the hit parade and discussing contracts for American tours.
-Keith Richards and Bill Wyman talk about how in 1962, Rock “n” Roll was dead in the water with the absence of the likes of Jerry Lee Lewis and Little Richard.
-Chuck Berry’s career was also at a lowpoint as he fulfilled his jail sentence in the US.
-The singer, who was a major influence on the Rolling Stones, would gain greater British recognition for his landmark song, Johnny B Goode that had failed to chart in 1958.
+The trad jazz revival was at its peak and figures such as Kenny Ball, Acker Bilk and Chris Barber were topping the hit parade and discussing contracts for American tours.
+Keith Richards and Bill Wyman talk about how in 1962, rock n roll was dead in the water with the absence of the likes of Jerry Lee Lewis and Little Richard.
+Chuck Berry’s career was also at a low point as he fulfilled his jail sentence in the US.
+The singer, who was a major influence on the Rolling Stones, would gain greater British recognition for his landmark song, Johnny B Goode that had failed to chart when first released in 1958.
 Meanwhile, Elvis was concentrating on filmmaking, as was his British equivalent Cliff Richard.